Logging

 fn main() {

-Without a log.conf these are all silent no-ops — the tests below pass even though no output is produced.
+Without a log.conf these calls do nothing — the tests below pass even though no output is produced.

 log_info("starting up");